 Step 3: Click Print in the column at the left side of the window.

-Step 4: Click the 1 Page Per Sheet button at the bottom of the window, then click the 2 Pages Per Sheet option.
+Step 4: Click the 1 Page Per Sheet button at the bottom of the window, then click the 2 Pages Per Sheet option to print multiple pages on a single sheet.

 Step 5: Click the Print button at the center of the window.